 Shooting prompts lockdown at Mall of America 2 days before Christmas

-BLOOMINGTON, Minn. -- A reported shooting prompted the Mall of America to go on lockdown Friday night.
+BLOOMINGTON, Minn. -- A shooting prompted the Mall of America to go on lockdown Friday night as people wrapped up their holiday shopping less than two days before Christmas.

-Bloomington police are asking people to stay out of the area.
-Police and EMS are on the scene.
+The lockdown was lifted shortly after 9 p.m., just an hour after it started.
+Mall of America says it will stay closed for the rest of the evening.

-Mall of America is urging those inside the mall to find shelter in the nearest secure location until the lockdown is lifted.
+Metro Transit temporarily stopped buses and light rail services at the Mall of America but resumed service at 8:50 p.m. despite the lockdown still being in place at the mall.

 This is a developing story.
 Check back at WCCO.com for updates.